yerkesobservatory/lenss-sensor/servercode/Datasorter/README.txt

 	The first line of the input file should be a header

-	All entries should be space separated.
-This default delimiter can be changed manually in the script.
+	All entries should be semi-colon separated.
+This delimiter can be changed manually in the script.

 	The script will break if the located input file does